pingcap/docs-cn/tidb-scheduling.md

 # TiDB Scheduling

-PD works as the manager in a TiDB cluster, and it also schedules Regions in the cluster.
+The Placement Driver ([PD](https://github.com/tikv/pd)) works as the manager in a TiDB cluster, and it also schedules Regions in the cluster.
 This article introduces the design and core concepts of the PD scheduling component.

 ## Scheduling situations